eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 `1 + 2 + 3 * 4 * 5` parses as `(1 + (2 + (3 * (4 * 5))))`.

-### Mixed-Associativity Parser
+### Mixed-Associative Grammar

 Sometimes the parser should apply an operator immediately as in the first parser.
 Other times it should wait until later operators are applied as in the second parser.

-Merge the grammars to enable this choice:
+Merge the grammars to create an ambiguous grammar that enables this choice:

 ```rs
 expr = number (tail_op number)*   // Parser 1: left-associative